 The 2nd key lies in the long history of Drosophila research.
 Flies were introduced as genetic model organisms by T.H.
 Morgan over 100 years ago (LINK1, LINK2), and have stayed at the forefront of biological research since.
 Once knowledge and know-how starts building up, this tends to accelerate subsequent developments.
 This has led to a continuous and unprecedented build-up of…

-- cutting-edge, highly refined, powerful (and constantly improved) research strategies and technologies for Drosophila, and
+- … cutting-edge, highly refined, powerful (and constantly improved) research strategies and technologies for Drosophila.

 For example, virtually every gene of Drosophila is amenable to experimental manipulation with genetic tools that can usually be readily ordered from stock centres.
 If combined with the highly sophisticated and efficient research strategies available, the ample pre-existing knowledge of relevant biological contexts facilitating interpretation of results, and the speed and cost-effectiveness of fly research (see key 1) enormous progress can often be achieved in impressively short time periods.

 The 3rd key lies in our shared evolutionary roots and history.
 Thus, many of our organs still share fundamental principles of their organisation and function (see details here).
 Consequently, the genes and fundamental biological processes underpinning health and disease in humans are often very similar to those that can be studied in Drosophila, and it has been estimated that “…about 75% of known human disease genes have a recognisable match in the genome of fruit flies” (Reiter et al., 2001, Genome Res 11, 1114ff).
 Therefore, flies are often used as “test tubes” to pioneer research on a gene or biological process of interest, followed by work aiming to determine whether the new understanding obtained in Drosophila is applicable in mice or even humans.
 For an example, see this school article.